ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 - Which corpus and lifecycle exercise the change?
 - What result kills the idea?

-The agent could still write the patch and run the machinery.
-It could no longer declare victory with a fast number from a different architecture.
-Each candidate used the immediately preceding Rust revision as its control; C answered the broad rewrite question, not whether one new Rust branch helped.
+ChatGPT could still write the patch and run the machinery.
+It could no longer declare victory with a fast number from a different architecture: the control was always the immediately preceding Rust revision, exactly as the convention at the top of this post promised.
 The gate covered 40 checked-in fixtures across C++, Go, Java, JavaScript, Python, Rust, and TypeScript.
 Samples used process CPU time, calibrated duration, medians, standard deviation, and a five-percent coefficient-of-variation limit.

-Correctness gates included core fixtures, ABI checks, ast-grep integration, recovery-heavy cases, cursor parity, and byte-identical output.
+Correctness gates included core fixtures, ABI checks, ast-grep integration, recovery-heavy cases (fixtures full of syntax errors, to exercise error recovery), cursor parity, and byte-identical output.
 Performance results were classified as:

 - **retain**: broad, reproducible improvement with acceptable complexity;